-Navigate details for different institutions and students using the tabs at the top of the dashboard.
+Navigate using the tabs at the top of the dashboard to see details for different institutions and students.